SpartanPip/ComplexGamesApplicationProject/README.md

 Q key to switch between close and far range cannons.

 Objective:
 Try to hit the ships that are sailing around you with a few shots as possible.

+Code files can be found in CannonGameUnity > Assets > Scripts.

+Some 3D assets were acquired from external packages that can be found in CannonGameUnity > Assets > Downloaded directory but all code was written from scratch.